ziemenz/edx-platform/openedx/core/djangoapps/content/learning_sequences/docs/decisions/0002-extensions-to-inter-app-apis.rst

 not directly import from models.

 #.
 Wherever possible, API-level tests will be written without mocking internals,
-with the goal that API-level tests *only* break when there are in fact API changes.
+or prepping the database with model manipulations.
+The goal of this is to make it so that that API-level tests *only* break when there are in fact API changes.

 Consequences